nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ## Enter Elmish

-We wish to use `Fable.Elmish` and position it like how [React Redux](https://react-redux.js.org/) works.
+We wish to use `Fable.Elmish` for the purpose of what React Redux is commonly used for.

+position it like how [React Redux](https://react-redux.js.org/) works.
 A top-level component will contain all the state and expose actions and selections via hooks.

 ### React Context